-Authorities release name of Black man fatally shot by cop
+Relative: Black couple didn’t provoke shooting by police

 “We have been in close contact with Mr. Stinnette’s family and our deepest condolences go out to them during this difficult time.
 This is truly a tragedy,” Cooper said in a statement.

-The officer who shot the couple is Hispanic and a five-year veteran of the Waukegan department.
-The officer who conducted the original traffic stop is white, according to the department.
+The officer who shot the couple is Hispanic and a five-year veteran of the Waukegan Police Department.
+The officer who conducted the original traffic stop is white, police said.

-Relatives gathered Wednesday afternoon outside Waukegan police headquarters.
-Williams’ mother told reporters that her daughter told her that she and Stinnette had done nothing to provoke the shooting.

 A protest was scheduled for noon Thursday at the site of the shooting, followed by a march to police headquarters, said Clyde McLemore, the Lake County chapter president of Black Lives Matters.
 He called for calm.